-One Handed Walkers
+Best One Handed Walkers for Seniors

 One-handed walkers are intended for individuals with little or no use of one arm and provides support lighter than a walker and much more supportive than a cane.
 It is also ideal for those who do necessarily require a walker but need a wider base for support.

-Walkers With Trays
+Best Walkers for Seniors With Trays

 Many additions such as bags and baskets are added to walkers to allow users to carry items.
 For those confined indoors they have developed food trays that can fit over the handles of the walkers to turn walkers into eating trays.
 The food is brought to the mobility device user and fits securely right on the walker saving time, clean-up and space.
 The walker user may actually move the walker with the tray attached if desired provided drinks are covered and there is reduced risk of spillage.

-Mobility Stand Up Walker Aid
+Best Mobility Stand Up Walker Aid

 The stand up walker aid enables users to stand upright and look ahead with better support and greater confidence to walk farther and remain active.
 Stand up walkers for seniors were created to help individuals move with greater ease with less pressure on joints caused by some walkers.
 The walker is more comfortable compared to other walkers because it reduces stress and pain on joints in the wrists, back and legs.
 Use of this device requires that the user have reasonable health and strength to control the unit and that the user does not require the unit for support to stand.